radius-project/design-notes/resources/2023-11-slog-for-logging.md

 ### Goals

 1. Define log structure for Radius services.
 The fields should be the same as ones currently present, but with introduction of nested structure for better organization.

-2. Implement the log structure
+2. Implement the logging using slog

+3.

 ### Non-Goals